 The Newport Art Museum is closed on Christmas, but an exceptional experience otherwise through the holidays.

-If you time it right, you’ll catch the Newport Art Museum Holiday Marketplace (Dec.
-12-14). which features work from emerging and established artists, including:
+If you time it right, you’ll catch the Newport Art Museum Holiday Marketplace, which features works from emerging and established artists, including:

 - Wearable arts